Communication Sciences and Disorders Post-Baccalaureate Online Courses

 - Normal Communication/Language Development

-The 30 minimum credits must also include individual college-level courses appropriate for certification as a speech-language pathologist* (i.e., not coursework specifically for SLP-Assistant preparation) in at least three of the following five categories of disorders:
+The 30 minimum credits must also include individual college-level courses appropriate for certification as a speech-language pathologist* (i.e., not coursework specifically for SLP-Assistant preparation) in at least three of the following four categories of disorders:

 - Child Language